githubEdit

 • Use timeouts (30 seconds) and exponential backoff with jitter.

-• Prefer the S3 SDK unless explicitly asked to use GCS or Azure; the Bridge Node will translate across providers.
+• Prefer the S3 SDK for storage unless explicitly asked to use GCS or Azure; for AI calls, prefer OpenAI-compatible SDK flows against the Flashback endpoint.

 • When using the S3 SDK, set forcePathStyle: true and pass the Bridge endpoint.

-• Emit metrics by calling /stats/minute and /stats/nodes/minute regularly for dashboards and alerts.
+• Emit metrics by calling /stats/minute and /stats/nodes/minute regularly for dashboards and alerts; for AI, also track request latency, token usage, and error rates per model.

 Acceptance checklist